Chessmaster97/_FedNIP_/README.md

 | `Evaluationinterval`    | Number of communication rounds to use, default = `50`.                                         |
 | `L`    | Learning rate for the local models, default = `0.01`. .                                         |
 | `E`     | The partition way.
 Options: `homo`, `noniid-labeldir`, `noniid-#label1` (or 2, 3, ..., which means the fixed number of labels each party owns), `real`, `iid-diff-quantity`.
 Default = `homo`. |

+## Running experiments

+1. Run the following script to run experiments on the MNIST dataset for all above methods:
+    ```
+    python run.py
+    ```